-The sugar season 2021-22 started with opening stocks of 81.86 lakh tones, lower than the previous years.
-It is not help to lift the sugar prices and the scenario of liquidity crisis for sugar mills will be remain unchanged, which in turn resulted in the accumulation of huge cane dues.
+Despite the target of 12% (approx) ethanol blending was achieved, sugar diversion towards production of ethanol is estimated at around 45 lakh tonnes in the current season as against 34 lakhs tonnes during previous season.
+It is no help to the scenario of liquidity crisis for sugar mills as the same will remain unchanged, which in turn resulted in the accumulation of huge cane dues.
 In order to support the industry and cane farmers, various measures were taken both by the Central Government in the form of soft loans, cane production subsidy, transport subsidy on sugar exports, fixing of minimum sugar price (MSP) and interest subvention for setting up of ethanol capacities and the State governments in the form of soft loans and cane subsidies which provided some respite to the sugar industry.